oaters1/oaters1/README.md

-- 👋 Heyo, I’m @oaters1 / Bryan Lu
+- 👋 Hey, I’m @oaters1 / Bryan Lu
 - 📖 I have a little programming experience in Java.
-- 👀 I’m interested in finding what I can stick with and learning the tech stack for it!
+- 👀 I’m interested in eventually contributing to an open source project.
-- 🌱 I’m currently reading SICP and following Brian Harvey's CS 61A Lectures online.
+- 🌱 I’m currently studying SICP and following Brian Harvey's CS 61A Lectures online.
-- 💞️ I’m looking to collaborate on anything, but I know very little so I don't recommend picking me up.
+- 💞️ I’m looking to collaborate on open source.
 - 📫 How to reach me: My email at oatersbryan@gmail.com.

 <!---